WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 **Finding:**

-Some files contain commented-out code from older versions of the Oracle validator and related functions.
+Some files contain commented-out code from older versions of the Oracle Validator and related functions.

 **Solution:**